andrewasd/RedditWallPaper/README.md

 # RedditWallPaper
 A program to automatically set your wallpaper from random reddit subs

 This is a simple app that fetches random wallpaper from reddit and set it as background
+you can select the subreddits you want to chose in RedditConfig.json

+it supports GNOME,KDE,CINNAMON,UNITY

 **Requirments**
 curl ,node.js